-The in Arendtsville takes place over the next two weekends, October 7-8 and October 14-15.
+The National Apple Harvest Festival in Arendtsville takes place over the next two weekends, October 7-8 and October 14-15.
 Many of us will make the drive up through the beautiful fruit belt that runs north and south on the east side of South Mountain .
 Ideally it will be two weekends of crisp, sunny afternoons bedecked in the regalia of autumn: leaves of red, gold and yellow, Van Gogh cornfields waiting for the corn picker, plump pumpkins sitting on porches, rolling hills of apple trees still holding their bounty, the smell of hot apple cider passing on the breeze.

 With more than 20,000 acres of orchards, our little region of small towns, rural livelihoods, and down home goodness that fills the soul as good as any down home meal does on a cold night is also home to one of this country’s top fruit industries.
 Family-owned and operated, our fruit farms have been around for generations, but like the grain, corn and animal farmers of our area, they too are struggling to keep their orchards going.